Databricks Data Lakehouse vs. a Data Warehouse: What’s the Difference? Read Our Latest Blog...

 What is a Security Data Lake?

-Getting Started with a Security Data Lake
+5 Steps to Getting Started with a Security Data Lake

-Below, we share some of the key decision points you’ll encounter and our best practical advice for getting started with a security data lake.
+Below, we share some of the key decision points you’ll encounter and our best practical advice for getting started.

-1. Choose your Data Lake Storage and Platform
+1. Choose your Cloud Storage

-Modern security data lakes are deployed in the cloud, as public cloud infrastructure offers the most durable, scalable, and cost-effective storage backing for your security data lake.
-Enterprise SecOps teams can choose from data lake solutions offered by public cloud providers (e.g. AWS Data Lake, Amazon Security Lake, Google Data Lake), or by 3rd-party SaaS vendors like Snowflake or ChaosSearch.
+Modern security data lakes are deployed in the cloud.
+That’s because public cloud infrastructure offers the most durable, scalable, and cost-effective storage.
+Enterprise SecOps teams can choose from standalone data lake solutions public cloud providers offer (e.g. AWS Data Lake, Amazon Security Lake, Google Data Lake).
+Or you can augment cloud object storage like Amazon S3 with a third-party provider like ChaosSearch.

 Image Source